Three tips for getting started with Excel Charts

 Windows Keyboard shortcuts

-• ALT + F1 to create a chart on the current worksheet
+- **F11** to create a chart on a new worksheet - **ALT + F1** to create a chart on the current worksheet

 Mac Keyboard shortcuts

-• FN + ⌥ + F1 to create a chart on the current worksheet
+- **FN + F11** to create a chart on a new worksheet - **FN + β₯ + F1** to create a chart on the current worksheet

-Note: If these shortcuts don't work on the Mac, you must turn off the conflicting Mission Control keyboard shortcut on your Mac by going to System Settings > Keyboard > Shortcuts > Mission Control and disabliging Show Desktop [F11].
+_Note_: If these shortcuts don't work on the Mac, you must turn off the conflicting Mission Control keyboard shortcut on your Mac by going to System Settings > Keyboard > Shortcuts > Mission Control and disabliging Show Desktop \[F11\].

 YouTube Video on Three tips for getting started with Excel Charts